hfm/puppet-tinyproxy/README.md

 - `via_proxy_name`: Specify the "Via" header.
 Type is String.
 Default: 'tinyproxy'.
 - `disable_via_header`: Whether tinyproxy disables the "Via" header.
 Type is Boolean.
 Default: false.
 - `log_level`: Set the logging level.
 Type is Enum['Critical', 'Error', 'Warning', 'Notice', 'Connect', 'Info'].
 Default: 'Info'.
-- `connect_port`: Specify a list of ports allowed by tinyproxy when the CONNECT method is used.
-Type is Variant[Integer, Array[Integer]].
+- `connect_ports`: Specify a list of ports allowed by tinyproxy when the CONNECT method is used.
+Type is Optional[Array[Integer]].
 Default: [443, 563].
 - `service_ensure`: Whether a service should be running.
 Type is Enum['running', 'stopped'].
 Default: 'running'.
 - `service_enable`: Whether a service should be enabled to start at boot.
 Type is Boolean.
 Default: true.